clux/magic-forest/README.md

 Current solution is the shortest one (shorter than the shortest haskell one we've had), and performs solidly under pypy for an interpretted language.

 Pre-allocation of the list in `mutate` turned out to be slightly faster under `python`, but somehow slower under `pypy`, go figure.

+#### RPython
+Worthy of it's own paragraph, even though it's a subset of python2.
+If nothing else, it showcases how fast you can actually make python if you really want to go to insane lengths.
+It's now the slowest way to compile any of the solutions here, but it does beat out fortran in runtime.
+This implementation was provided by [@bencord0](https://github.com/bencord0).

+A JIT was tested in [#11](https://github.com/clux/magic-forest/pull/11), but with the additional expanse of even more compile time, the smallish improvements were discarded.

 #### Ruby
 Surprisingly performs better than default python even when using the class construct.
 Python had to migrate away from that to maintain some semblance of speed.